loonaticx/panda3d-egg-bible/docs/home/reference/collide.rst

   <Collide> name { type [flags] }

-This entry indicates that geometry defined at this group level is actually an invisible collision surface, and is not true geometry.
+This entry indicates that geometry defined at this group level is an invisible collision surface, and is not true geometry.
-The geometry is used to define the extents of the collision surface.
+The geometry is used to define the extent of the collision surface.
 If there is no geometry defined at this level, then a child is searched for with the same collision type specified, and its geometry is used to define the extent of the collision